 Another highlight of the sale was Mark Rothko’s Untitled from 1960, estimated to fetch US$35m-50m.
 It is a property from the San Francisco Museum of Modern Art (SFMOMA).
 It is one of just 19 paintings on canvas by Rothko from 1960 and nearly half of which reside in museum collections.

-The bidding at US$30m and steadily went up to US$43m.
+The bidding started at US$30m and steadily went up to US$43m.
 By then, it became a contest between the telephone bidders represented by Patti Wong (Chairman of Sotheby’s Asia) and Amy Cappellazzo (Chairman of Fine Art division).
 The latter one won the bid by offering US$43.75m, at which the auctioneer put the hammer down.
 The painting was sold for US$50.09m after premium.

 Patti Wong, Chairman of Sotheby’s Asia